rajpatel1092005/technews-chronicle/README.md

 3. The app should now be running at `http://localhost:8000`

-## API Usage Notes
+## 📝 API Usage Notes

-- The app uses the Gnews API with a free tier key
+- Uses Gnews API (Free Tier)
-- Limited to 100 requests per day
+- 100 requests per day limit
-- All requests are made over HTTPS
+- HTTPS-enabled endpoints
-- CORS proxy is used for GitHub Pages deployment
+- CORS proxy for GitHub Pages

-## Contributing
+## 🤝 Contributing

-Feel free to open issues or submit pull requests for any improvements.
+Contributions are welcome!
+Feel free to:
+- Open issues
+- Submit pull requests
+- Suggest new features
+- Improve documentation

-## License
+## 📄 License

-MIT License - feel free to use this project for learning or personal use.
+MIT License - Feel free to use this project for learning or personal use.

+## 🌟 Show Your Support

+Give a ⭐️ if you like this project!